Cherry Pie Filling Recipe – Cherry Sauce

 How to make Homemade Cherry 🍒 Pie Filling

 - Pit the cherries, using a cherry pitter, then combine them with sugar and water in a saucepan over medium heat.

 - Meanwhile, you’ll stir the remaining water and the corn starch.
-Add it to the cherries, stir and cook, until the liquid thickens.
+Add it to the cherries, along with vanilla and the lemon juice then stir and cook, until the liquid thickens.
 Let cool and add rum or brandy if you wish for a little spike.